0x5bfa/FluentHub/README.md

 > **Warning**</br>The app available on the store does not work properly.</br>See the [Linq problem](#2-linq-problem) section

-## Developers in FluentHub
+## FluentHub Team

-We are mostly a student(17 and less than).
-We have to suspend the project for several weeks for our school exam.
-So if this project have no updates for few days/weeks, do not consider to be abandoned.
+Our team are mostly students (age 17 and under).
+We have had to suspend the project for several weeks due to our exams.
+So if this project has no updates for a few days/weeks, do not consider it abandoned.

 ## Screenshots
 *May not always be up-to-date due to massive changes to the user interface*